webpage by Paul Ridenour

 George T. Ridenour, Buffalo Gap Cemetery, Buffalo Gap, Texas, my 2nd great

-After the Civil War, he moved to Nebraska and then to Texas
+After the Civil War, he moved to Lincoln, Nebraska, and then Texas.

-Mary Ellen (Bent) Ridenour - 1st wife of George Ridenour
+Mary Ellen (Bent) Ridenour, 1st wife of George Ridenour and my

 2nd great grandmother

-Charles Edward Ridenour - son of George T. Ridenour
+Charles Edward Ridenour - son of George Ridenour

 Ridenours buried in